 Prologue—The Plough and the Gulls and the first part—Nostalgia

 The prologue sets up the main time-line of the first part, subtitled Nostalgia—which itself, we guess before we read it, is another irony.
 In the prologue, The Plough and the Gulls, Rebanks describes his remembered experience of a single day.
-He is sitting behind his grandfather on a tractor, and we think at first that it really might be a romantic vision: ‘The black-headed gulls follow in our wake as if we are a little fishing-boat out at sea.’
+As a child, he is sitting behind his grandfather on a tractor, and we think at first that it really might be a romantic vision: ‘The black-headed gulls follow in our wake as if we are a little fishing-boat out at sea.’
 There really is a ‘wake’, of course, and it’s the worms being turned up that interest the gulls….
 But soon, our attention is on the ‘oil-black smoke spewing from the exhaust’ and how his nose ‘fills with the smell of diesel and earth.’
 We aren’t being brought down to earth with a bump, but Rebanks is preparing us for some realities.
-The prologue ends with the information that this day began his interest in farming, in ‘who we were and what the field was,’ and that times were changing for the worse.
+The prologue ends with the information that his interest in farming began on this day, an interest in ‘who we were and what the field was.’
+He grows up to see that times are changing for the worse.
 ‘The last forty years on the land were revolutionary and disrupted all that had gone before for thousands of years—a radical and ill thought-through experiment….
 I was a witness.’

 Nostalgia’s main time-line is the year that follows that ploughing.
-It’s no accident that the process from ploughing to harvest to feeding the cattle with the grain in winter is a perfect metaphor of the farm’s yearly round.
-The yearly round is a concept that Rebanks wants us to understand as fully as he can make us, and the best mentor for both him as a child and for us as we read is his grandfather.
+It’s very deliberate on Rebanks’s part that the process from ploughing to harvest to feeding the cattle with the grain in winter is a perfect metaphor of the cycle of a farmer’s work.
+The yearly round is a concept that Rebanks wants us to understand as fully as he can, and the best mentor for both him as a child and for us as we read is his grandfather.
 At some time around 1980 he is already a long way behind the times, relying on old ways that the big farmers consider obsolete.
 When the driver of the combine harvester he hires complains of the awkward field entrances and at the woeful lack of weedkiller used, we get it.
 The pressure to move with the times is far too great for most people to resist.

 Rebanks’s father is certainly finding it hard.
-His farm is separate, but also still run along old-fashioned lines.
+He is a tenant on another farm, separate from his own father’s but also still run along old-fashioned lines.
 Rebanks tells of the punishingly long hours, of how his mother has to do the work that would once have been done by one or more men, as well as trying to keep house.
 Her mother-in-law has little sympathy.
 Rebanks’s grandmother is a farmer’s wife of the old school, spending all day on the cooking, cleaning and pickling—almost all their food is from the farm, the hedgerows and the vegetable patch her husband grudgingly allows her—and she can’t understand why the younger woman can’t manage to do it.
 In a single incident, Rebanks shows exactly why.
 After a long day of hard work, her attention strays from whatever is in the oven while she gets on with another part of the meal.
 Her reaction to the smell of burning is what you would expect from anyone too stressed-out to imagine how it can possibly carry on like this.

 Rebanks is good at feeding in little details like this.
 Meanwhile, there are other time-lines running, and he is remembering years of strain for his parents as the cost of running the farm gradually but relentlessly becomes too much.
 He, Rebanks, only brings us up to more recent times when describing events in his own life—like, early in the book, visiting the local solicitor to have his grandfather’s farm confirmed as his own in the old man’s will—so we don’t yet know how things are going to pan out for his parents through the 1980s and beyond.
 I doubt it will be anything good.
 The young James Rebanks in the early time-line had been put off farming up to now by his father’s stress and bad moods.
 It takes a year with his grandfather to make him want to go out and do the jobs he’d hated until now.